davidton4/mcu-financial-data-analysis/README.md

 Skills involved in this EDA:

-Web-scraping for data extraction
+Web-scraping for data extraction.
-Data cleaning & transformation in MySQL
+Data cleaning & transformation in MySQL.
-Joining datasets and SQL querying to manipulate and retrieve desired data Imported filtered data into Tableau for interactive data visualization
+Joining datasets and SQL querying to manipulate and retrieve desired data.
+Imported filtered data into Tableau for interactive data visualization